nbgraham/schedule/README.md

 ### cache
-The application leverages Symfony's reverse proxy in dev and prod.
+The application leverages Symfony's reverse proxy to reduce page load times.

-In dev if the GET param ?no_cache=1 is passed in the URL the reverse proxy isn’t used.
+In dev if the GET param ?no_cache=1 is passed in the URL the reverse proxy is skipped and AJAX calls aren't cached.

+The Http cache is built during cache:warmup, and again after each import.
+This pre-builds the edge side includes (@see `DefaultController:esi`).

+These urls are used to build the cache:

+    dev_domain:  ~
+    prod_domain: ~

+If you're developing locally, remember to include the `/app_dev.php` for `dev_domain`.
+If you have no use for one of these domains set it to `~`.

 Section API calls are cached for ten minutes, and can be tweaked using the @Cache annotation.